coughingmouse/Korean-Romanization/diacriticsv.md

 # Romanization for Korean

 Was intending to make a contemporary version of MKSR using diacritics, the way it Should have been made in the past.
 If you know how to read, this would look like a better version.
-However, diacritics are a pain in the ass to write, cause of having to use several keyboard layouts, and casual use of them should be eradicated from earth unless they're written below the letter and used for tonal marking.

 Thanks to a particular Joris Bohnson for urging me toward diacritics.